-This GRF line item will be used to provide payments for publicly funded child care services, as well as payments for families whose income eligibility is 201% to 300% FPL.
-Families enrolled onto PFCC must meet initial eligibility requirements (142% FPL or 150% FPL for a child with special needs), but can continue to receive services until they reach 300% FPL.
-The line item is used to meet TANF maintenance of effort requirements.
-Funds for these activities are currently in GRF line item 600535, under ODJFS.
-The FY 2023 estimated expenditure is \$141,285,241.
+This GRF line item is used to provide payments for publicly funded child care services, as well as payments for families whose income eligibility is 201% to 300% FPL.
+Families enrolled onto PFCC must meet initial eligibility requirements (145% FPL or 150% FPL for a child with special needs), but can continue to receive services until they reach 300% FPL.
+The line item is used to